kshitijaucharmal/FlappyNEAT/README.md

 # INC-Project

-The NEAT Algorithm made from scratch learns to play the game color switch also made from scratch in python
+The NEAT Algorithm made from scratch learns to play the game flappy-bird also made from scratch in python